 Or, she might have a more passive personality.
-Instead of being the controlling one in the antagonistic relationship she has inadvertently set up, she will become the victim, manipulating to gain control, “Look at this mess you’re making me clean!”
+Instead of being the controlling one in the antagonistic relationship, she will become the victim, manipulating to gain control, “Look at this mess you’re making me clean!”
 Whether type A or passive, this kind of mothers mother feels her kids aren’t living up to what they should be.
 They should be the kind of kids who close doors, the kind of kids who put the milk away.
 They should know how to solve their own quarrels.
 They should be good kids by now!
 She did all the things necessary to make it so.

 But, it was never her job to have good kids!
 It’s simply her job to love, instruct and train the children she has.
 She cannot change their hearts.
 The difference in attitude makes a huge difference in the atmosphere of the home.
 If her goal is to have a kids that never jumps on the couch, it’s going to really try her patience to have to remind said kid again, or to apply a consistent consequence again.
 If her job is simply to instruct or train her children, then who cares if she has to tell them over and over.
 She’s simply doing her expected job.
 If her goal is to have good teenagers, it will wear down her patience to correct their many character issues.
 If her job is simply to shepherd them, than she can look at each issue as another great opportunity to point them to Christ.